bjatkin/golf-engine/README.md

 13 | (21, 34, 83) | (70, 135, 143) | (148, 227, 68) | (226, 243, 228)
 14 | (0, 48, 59) | (255, 119, 119) | (255, 206, 150) | (241, 242, 218)
 15 | (0, 0, 0) | (197, 17, 17) | (20, 58, 133) | (255, 255, 255)

-# Example Games
-There are a few example projects located at golfExamples which you can download, play, and review to better understand how the GoLF engine works.
-You play these games in one of two ways.
-You can download the WASM files here.
-Then run the golf_toolkit and run ‘play <wasmfile.wasm>’
-This will start a local server and allow you to play the game on localhost:8080.
-You can also clone the github repo.
-Once cloned you can enter the directory for one of the examples (e.g. bibiDuck) and then run the golf_toolkit.
-From there simple run ‘startserver’ the local development server will be started and you’ll be able to play the game at localhost:8080.
-Cloning the github project is the preferred method as this allows you to see the code as well as modify it to better understand how the API works.

 # GoLF API